Front Royal - a name which reputedly came about during colonial

 called LeHewtown after the founding LeHew family, and in the mid 19th

-century had the nickname "Helltown", when it was still seen as a distant
+century had the nickname "Helltown", when it was still regarded as a distant

 outpost from more civilized parts of northern Virginia, and was apparently